Tenn. man to serve 35 years in prison after Adairsville carjacking attempt that left man paralyzed

 “Conner’s senseless and depraved act left a young man paralyzed from the chest down,” said U.S. Attorney Byung J. 'BJay' Pak in a statement.
 “His callous disregard for the lives of others justifies the very lengthy prison sentence he received in this case.
 Our office is grateful for the careful coordination of our federal, state, and local law enforcement partners whose collaboration ensured the success of this prosecution.”

-Conner, 28, of Sparta, Tennessee, and his female passengers were charged for the crime following Conner’s arrest for committing another armed carjacking in Tennessee within hours of the offense in Adairsville.
+Conner, 28, of Sparta, Tenn., and his female passengers were charged for the crime following Conner’s arrest for committing another armed carjacking in Tennessee within hours of the offense in Adairsville.

 “It is unfortunate that this heinous act occurred in the city of Adairsville.
 As the chief, I am thankful for the resources provided to us by the GBI, ATF, and U.S. Attorney’s Office to assist in the investigation and prosecute this case to ensure justice was served for the victim,” said Adairsville Chief of Police Mike Jones.

-Davis, 38, of Summerville, pleaded guilty to acting as Conner’s accessory, was sentenced on Aug.
+Davis, 38, of Summerville, pleaded guilty to acting as Conner’s accessory and was sentenced on Aug.
 13 to three years in prison to be followed by three years of supervised release.

 Schubert, 22, of Fort Oglethorpe, pleaded guilty to acting as Conner’s accessory and received a sentence on June 19 of one year, six months in prison, followed by three years of supervised release.